Bhupeshverma/AngualrSSrIntructions/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.4.

+This project is a boilerplate for angular SSR (Server side rendering) Where you can use the benefit of SSR. for more detail follow the link `https://angular.io/guide/universal`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.